SunOner/sunone_aimbot/README.md

 - native_Windows_capture `bool`: Use the windows native capture method.

 Aim settings:
-- body_y_offset `float`: Allows correction of y coordinates inside the body detected box.
+- body_y_offset `float`: Allows correction of y coordinates inside the body detected box if head is not detected.
-- hideout_targets `bool`: Allows shooting at targets on the range (for example, in warface or aimlabs).
+- hideout_targets `bool`: Allows shooting at targets on the range (for example in warface on the polygon or in aimlabs).

 Mouse settings:
 - mouse_smoothing `float`: Smoothing when moving the mouse.